NoordermeerLab/c4ctus/readme.md

 ### e) 4C-seq module

+The 4C-seq modules count reads mapping at each ends of each valid restriction fragment (see generation of the 4C-Lib).
+It then assign a single 4C-seq score per valid restriction fragment taking into account if both extremities are compatible with reads mapping and taking into the presence of repearts.
+Details are available in [David et al. 2014](https://doi.org/10.1371/journal.pone.0085879).

 As for the mapping step, there are two ways to compute 4C-seq scores using the mapping densities:

 - option 1: Either the fwd and rev density comming from each viewpoint are processed together, but **one viewpoint at a time**.
 This requires one instruction per viewpoint.